-This calendar is provided to assist school administrators with reporting.
+This document is provided to assist school administrators with reporting.
 Both state and federal reporting dates are listed by month and for the entire year.
-Accountability at a Glance is updated periodically.
-To access the document visit the State Department of Education website or click on this link: AccountabilityAtAGlance.pdf
+Reporting Requirements is updated periodically.
+To access the document visit the State Department of Education website or click on this link: Reporting Requirements Document.